serradura/u-case/README.md

 ```

 As you can see the `Users::ValidatePassword` expects a user as its input.
 So, how does it receives the user?
-It receives the user from the `Users::Find` success result!
+It receives the user from the `Users::FindByEmail` success result!

 And this, is the power of use cases composition because the output
-of one flow will compose the input of the next use case in the flow!
+of one step will compose the input of the next use case in the flow!

 > input **>>** process **>>** output